luisdiogo2071317/azure-docs.pt-pt/articles/azure-resource-manager/deploy-to-subscription.md

 }
 ```

-Para atribuir um grupo do Active Directory a uma função para a sua subscrição, utilize os seguintes comandos do CLI do Azure.
+Para atribuir um grupo do Active Directory a uma função para a sua subscrição, utilize os seguintes comandos do CLI do Azure:

 ```azurecli-interactive
 # Get ID of the role you want to assign